Prag8855/aab/content/glossary/Work Visa.md

     guides/german-work-visa-to-freelance-visa.m
 ---

 The German work visa (*Aufenthaltserlaubnis zur Aufnahme einer Beschäftigung*) is a type of [residence permit](/glossary/Aufenthaltstitel).
-It lets you live and work in Germany.
 It's also called a work permit.

+With a work visa, you can...

+- Live and work anywhere in Germany
+- Bring your family to Germany
+- Visit other [Schengen countries](/glossary/Schengen%20area) without a visa
+- Become a [permanent resident](/glossary/Niederlassungserlaubnis) after 2 to 3 years

-The work visa is similar to the [[Blue Card]], but the requirements are different.
+The work visa is similar to a [[Blue Card]], but the requirements are different.

 **[How to apply for a work visa ➞](/guides/work-visa)**